 A unique feature of the Collaborative Nursing Degree Program is the link between three campus located across Toronto.
-Years one and two of the program can be undertaken at any of the three campuses, and years three and four take place at Ryerson.
+Years one and two of the program can be undertaken at any of the three campuses, and years three and four take place at Toronto Metropolitan University (TMU).
 In their final years, students maintain a strong link to their original campus through work with their faculty supervisors.

 Each of the three schools is a vibrant learning community supported by diverse and engaging cultural, athletics and recreation programs as well as social activities.